 Prostate Cancer Treatment

 The CyberKnife® Robotic Radiosurgery System is able to continuously identify the exact location of the prostate tumor throughout the course of the treatment.
-During CyberKnife treatment, a patient can lie still and breathe normally while the physician zeroes in on the moving target – the prostate – and irradiates it without harming surrounding areas.
-As a result, the procedure is more comfortable for patients, radiation is delivered more accurately and treatments can be completed in one to five visits.
+During CyberKnife treatment, a patient can rest comfortably while the CyberKnife physician specialist zeroes in on the moving target – the prostate – and irradiates it without harming surrounding areas.
+As a result, the procedure is more comfortable for patients, radiation is delivered more accurately and treatments can be completed in one to five outpatient visits.